 Sevenstar Yacht Transport took on the challenge of moving Genesis II, a 56m Benetti weighing in at 750mt, from Genoa to Hong Kong.
 Using a lift-on lift, lift-off procedure, the operation used two 700t cranes.

 Huge swells at the discharge caused the vessel to move in its slings, causing a challenging situation due for the two cranes.
 Costa Thuring, load master of the operation, said, “We came near the limits of the cranes.
 The swell added to the weight because of the movement it cause of the ship in the slings."

 Sander Schuurman, marketing director at Sevenstar Yacht Transport, commented, “The operation was challenging, but luckily we had Costa Thuring.
 He is our most experienced load master, with over 20 years of experience.”

 How do you move a 70m tall yacht that is taller than the cranes?
 This was the puzzle facing Sevenstar Yacht Transport, when they had to move Better Place, a 50m Wally Super sail yacht with a mast of 70m, across The Atlantic Ocean.

 The single pick lift on, lift off technique caused a nail biting moment, when the huge mast and angles of the stays caused the mast to stray very close to the crane.
 But, of course, Sevenstar Yacht Transport used their expertise to bring the yacht to safety.

 A huge amount of ingenuity and expertise goes into moving these behemoths across oceans.

-If you need assistance or advice transporting a vessel, contact one of the Yacht Transport companies on Yachting Pages.
+If you need assistance or advice transporting a vessel, contact one of the yacht transport companies listed on Yachtingpages.com.